danzin/DIY-Redis/README.md

-This is a basic DYI Redis server.
-It supports basic operations and commands like PING, ECHO etc.
+This is a basic DYI Redis server written in TypeScript.
+It currently supports SET,GET,PING,ECHO.

+It parses incomming commands with the DataParser class following the official Redis Serialization Protocol(RESP).
+SET/GET/XADD Operations are implemented with a map.

-Currently a work in progress.
+The project is in progress.

+TODO: data persistance, data streaming, replication.